Randall D. Keator

 Defense of the Philippines

-At the start of the Pacific War on December 8, 1941 took off from Clark Field at 12:35pm piloting a P-40B Warhawk as part of A Flight as wingman for flight leader Joe Moore with second element leader 2nd Lt.
+On December 8, 1941 at 12:35pm took off from Clark Field piloting a P-40B Warhawk as part of A Flight as wingman for flight leader Joe Moore with second element leader 2nd Lt.
 Edwin Gilmore.
 During their take off, Japanese bombs from G3M Nell bombers began falling on the runway area and prevented others from taking off.
 The three P-40s were on a mission to intercept incoming Japanese aircraft.

 The P-40s climbed to roughly 20,000' to the west and attempted to intercept the bombers departing northward.
 The P-40s saw nine fighters approaching and assumed they were friendly but provided to be A6M2 Zeros and targeted Gilmore.
 Diving to attack, Moore and Keator made firing passes with Keator hitting a Zero scoring hits in its cockpit and engine and causing it to explode.
 As he opened fire, he was unaware the vibrations the guns caused and thought his plane was being hit.
 Circumstantial evidence points to him shooting down A6M2 Zero piloted by Hirose Yoshio, Maki chutai of the Tainan Kokutai.
 Afterwards, Keator was credited with his first and only confirmed aerial victory for the first Zero that exploded.
 This was the first Japanese aircraft shot down over the Philippines.